MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 1. The technology meets the minimum desired CMMC maturity level.

-2. The technology provides extensive auditing and logging (ideally a robust SIEM solution).
+2. The technology provides extensive auditing and logging.

 3. The technology includes productivity integrations or other features like built-in dashboards that provide more with control over how the system is used.